philip-33/MACFlix/README.md

-# MACFlix
+# yt-theater

 ## About

-This app is a clone of the Netflix frontend (Javascript and React), but consumes the Youtube API and exclusively displays the contents of the CMAC Youtube channel (CmacTv).
+This app is a clone of the Netflix frontend (Javascript and React), but consumes the Youtube API and exclusively displays the contents of a single YouTube channel

-The Community Media Access Collaborative (CMAC) is a membership-based, 501(c)(3) non-profit organization created to help citizens, schools, non-profits, public agencies and others better connect with our Fresno/Clovis (California) community through the use of media.
+Before being generalized to be used with any YouTube channel, this program was originally intended to showcase the YT channel for the Fresno Community Media Access Collaborative (CMAC).
+CMAC is a membership-based, 501(c)(3) non-profit organization created to help citizens, schools, non-profits, public agencies and others better connect with our Fresno/Clovis (California) community through the use of media.

 https://cmac.tv/